 The specialised tradesman that is a plumber is employed to engage in activities surrounding freshwater input and waste water output from domestic, industrial and commercial dwellings.
 The maintenance of stormwater and sewage systems is the primary concern in plumbing.
 Plumbers are relied on to ensure the smooth flowing of our modern indoor plumbing facilities which society has long taken for granted.
 Being the second most populated city in Australia, Melbourne has a high demand for licensed plumbers and the thousands that work in this field in the state are in heavy competition.
 These professionals are needed to fit pipelines for new properties and housing estates as well as maintenance of existing plumbing systems.
 The most time consuming duties involve servicing and repairs of common indoor plumbing fixtures and appliances such as toilets, bathtubs, sinks, showers, taps and water contingent washing machines and dishwashers.

 It is common to find plumbers in Melbourne who have undertaken further higher education to become dual qualified gasfitters.
 As plumbing and gasfitting do cross over on occasion, it is of more value to the consumer to hire a gas plumber to achieve certain water and gas work, for instance, the installation or servicing of a gas hot water system.
 Providing the two trades as a combination service puts the Melbourne plumber in further demand, with work never at a standstill.
-Plumbers who provide emergency services, working at any time of the night or day, are able to charge a higher fee as they attend to issues that cannot wait for standard business hours.
+Plumbers who provide emergency services, working at any time of the night or day, are able to charge a higher fee as they attend to issues that cannot wait for standard business hours with the assistance of a plumber..
 Operating to satisfy the customer in their time and at their convenience makes good business sense!
 The sheer volume of plumbers in Melbourne can mean standard advertising or word of mouth recommendations are supported by offering added incentives, flexibility in hours and fees and adherence to prompt service.